kool-engine/kool/README.md

 The fragment shader simply takes the forwarded vertex color and plugs it into an ```unlitMaterialNode()``` which more or less directly feeds that color into the fragment shader output.

-Finally the shader model can be used to create a ```ModeledShader``` which can then be assigned to a mesh.
+Finally, the shader model can be used to create a ```ModeledShader``` which is then assigned to a mesh.

 This example is obviously very simple, but it shows the working principle: Nodes contain basic building blocks which can be composed to complete shaders.
 Nodes have inputs and outputs which are used to connect them.